sair-lab/AirSLAM/README.md

 </p>

 **AirSLAM** is an efficient visual SLAM system designed to tackle both short-term and long-term illumination challenges.
 Our system adopts a hybrid approach that combines deep learning techniques for feature detection and matching with traditional backend optimization methods.
-Specifically, we proposea unified convolutional neural network (CNN) that simultaneously extracts keypoints and structural lines.
+Specifically, we propose a unified convolutional neural network (CNN) that simultaneously extracts keypoints and structural lines.
 These features are then associated, matched, triangulated, and optimized in a coupled manner.
-Additionally, we introduce a lightweight relocalization pipeline that reuses the built map, where keypoints, lines, anda structure graph are used to match the query frame with themap.
+Additionally, we introduce a lightweight relocalization pipeline that reuses the built map, where keypoints, lines, and a structure graph are used to match the query frame with the map.
 To enhance the applicability of the proposed system to real-world robots, we deploy and accelerate the feature detection and matching networks using C++ and NVIDIA TensorRT.
 Extensive experiments conducted on various datasets demonstrate that our system outperforms other state-of-the-art visual SLAM systems in illumination-challenging environments.
 Efficiency evaluations show that our system can run at a rate of 73Hz on a PC and 40Hz on an embedded platform.

 <p align="middle">
 <a href="https://youtu.be/5OcR5KeO5nc" target="_blank"><img src="figures/title.JPG" width="600" border="10"/></a>